zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

           Figure 6: Table Structure in SQL Developer

         - Click on the *Data* option at the top of the right panel to see if there are any test rows in the ORDERS table.
+It might have some data in it already.

     - Gracefully exit SQL Developer: